lushonline/moodle-tool_uploadexternalcontent/README.md

 # tool_uploadexternalcontent
 [![Build Status](https://travis-ci.org/lushonline/moodle-tool_uploadexternalcontent.svg?branch=master)](https://travis-ci.org/lushonline/moodle-tool_uploadexternalcontent)

-A tool to allow import of HTML as External content activities using a text delimited file (CSV).
+A tool to allow import of HTML as External content activities using a text delimited file.

 This import creates a Moodle Course, consisting of a Single External content activity.